jeffreyeast/SimpleStateMachineEditor/ReadMe.md

 The Simple State Machine Editor consists of two pieces: a Visual Studio extension (SimpleStateMachineEditor.VSIX) and a runtime (.Net Framework: SimpleStateMachine.dll, .Net Core: SimpleStateMachineCore.dll).

-The extension can be installed from the Visual Studio Marketplace, or by building the extension and opening it (either by double-clicking or by the Open command on the right-click context menu from the file explorer).
+The extension can be installed from the Visual Studio Marketplace, or by building the extension and opening the SimpleStateMachineEditor.vsix file (either by double-clicking on it, or by right-clicking and selecting the Open command using file explorer).

 The runtime is available as a Nuget package, SimpleStateMachine.
 # The Designer